Solar power in Michigan: Solar farms and arrays

 The 24 MW Delta solar farm opened in two phases in 2018, supplying power for the Lansing Board of Water and Light.
-Michigan State University built the largest solar car port project in North America, that covers 5000 parking spaces and has a total of 15 MW_{(DC)} of power, completed in December 2017.
+Michigan State University built the largest solar carport project in North America, which covers 5000 parking spaces and has a total of 15 MW_{(DC)} of power, completed in December 2017.

 A 1.3 MW solar farm was built by American Municipal Power at a brownfield site in Coldwater and came online in February 2018.
 Flushing Schools built a 0.96 MW system spread over the roofs of seven school buildings, completed in 2019.

 In December 2020, the 20 MW Temperance Solar, 20 MW Bingham Solar, 15 MW Electric City Solar and the first 50 MW phase of Assembly Solar Farm were all brought online.

 In January 2021, Pine Gate Renewables brought 16 MW of solar power online in the form of eight separate 2 MW solar farms in Genesee and Saginaw counties.

 Fort Custer began construction in May 2015 of a 0.25 MW solar farm with plans for a second 0.3 MW farm later.
 This is part of the U.S. military's renewable energy goals of 25% renewables by 2025.
 In 2017, a project was announced for Fort Custer that would be a microgrid consisting of a 1.375 MW diesel system, 0.720 MW solar PV array, and a 0.400 MW energy storage system.
 Camp Grayling has a small 0.02 MW installation on one building roof while Selfridge Air National Guard Base had no solar power by 2014.
 Orion Renewable Energy Group, has proposed a 100 MW solar farm in SE Goodland Township in Lapeer County.